markoniemi/react-test/README.md

 ## TODO

-* Change Store-test to UserActions-test
-* Create App component
-* Create User component
-* Create Users component
+* Users do not update from redux
 * Add server.js
 * Add webpack to server.js
 * Add selenium tests